Chief Executive Officer

 - Assessment of degree of achievement of CSR objectives set by the Remuneration Policy or scorecards.

 Management of these activities is one of the factors taken into consideration in evaluating the Chief Executive Officer’s performance.

-The Managerial Sustainability Committee is appointed by the Chief Executive Officer with the objective of supporting him in the fulfilment of his CSR responsibilities.
+The ESG Committee is appointed by the Chief Executive Officer with the objective of supporting him in the fulfilment of his CSR responsibilities.
 In consideration of the strategic role it plays, the Committee is composed of key company figures who ensure consistency between business development and the attainment of the group sustainability objectives.

 The Committee meets every two months and, depending on the issues discussed, involves the managers of specific functions.